hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

+  //TODO: Change git repository name to AFQMCLAB, change original address of git

+  //TODO: Change AFQMCLIB to AFQMCLAB ==> In all header, directory name

   //TODO: Add AFQMC library